Title VI of the Civil Rights Act of 1964 and Additional Nondiscrimination Requirements

 Recipients shall ensure nondiscrimination and equal opportunity in the administration of any program or activity funded, in whole or in part, with federal financial assistance.

 This includes VDOT or its contractors, subcontractors, consultants and other sub-recipients.
-Any person who believes he or she has been subjected to discrimination based on race, color, national origin, sex, age or disability has the right to file a complaint of discrimination under Title VI and related statutes and authorities.
+Any person who believes he or she has been subjected to discrimination based on race, color, or national origin, has the right to file a complaint of discrimination under Title VI and related statutes and authorities.

 Filing a Complaint